Taha-Firoz/flutter-elinux/Home.md

 Welcome to the flutter-elinux wiki!
-All documentation for this software is collected here.
+User documentation including quick start guides can be found here.

 ## 💻 Contents
 ## 1. Setting up flutter-elinux